MicrosoftDocs/connected-spaces/articles/trial-signup.md

 ---
-title: "Sign up for a free trial - Dynamics 365 Connected Spaces| Microsoft Docs"
+title: "Sign up for a free trial - Dynamics 365 Connected Spaces Preview| Microsoft Docs"
-description: "Learn how to quickly sign up for and start a free Dynamics 365 Connected Spaces trial.
+description: "Learn how to quickly sign up for and start a free Dynamics 365 Connected Spaces Preview trial.
 Explore the app with tours and videos, and find additional learning resources."
 author: alwinv
 ms.author: alwinv
 ms.date: 12/02/2021